rockysx27/AirlineTycoon/README.md

     * Consider all security measures (e.g. plane crash not possible anymore if plane is protected)
     * Align calculation of arab trust for player and computer
 * Remove strange reduction of flight cost in calculation of image change (was a disadvantage for computer player)
-* Computer player pays real cost for plane upgrades
+* Computer player pays real price for plane upgrades
 * Fixed bug that prevented computer players from using routes in most games
     * Computer players will switch to routes in most games eventually
-    * Regular computer players however use a small cheat that regularly improved their image
+    * Computer players however will use a small cheat that regularly improves their image
 * Fixed bug where computer player buys or sells more stock than available

 Misc: